fragarco/abasm/docs/en/abasm.md

 - `--start`: Defines the memory address that will be used as the starting point for loading the program.
 By default, this address is `0x4000`, but it can also be set directly in the code using the `ORG` directive.
 - `-o` or `--output`: Specifies the name of the output binary file.
 If this option is not used, the name of the input file will be used, with its extension changed to `.bin`.
 - `v` or `--output`: Shows program's version and exits.
+- `--verbose`: Prints more information in the console as the assemble progresses.

 ## **Usage Examples

 Define a constant used in the code: